saumyapiumi7/saumyapiumi7/README.md

 # 👋 Hello, I'm Saumya!

 Welcome to my GitHub!
-I'm an intern at **Sri Lanka Ports Authority (SLPA)**, diving into IoT and technology.
-I’m passionate about coding and building innovative solutions to solve real-world problems. 🌍✨
+I'm a passionate individual currently working on enhancing my skills and knowledge in technology and innovation.
+With a background in **Information Technology**, I am dedicated to exploring creative and practical solutions.
+I thrive on learning and personal growth, focusing on new challenges that allow me to develop both professionally and personally. 🌍✨

 ![Profile Views](https://komarev.com/ghpvc/?username=SaumyaSL&color=blueviolet&style=flat-square)